 With the use of Lemma~\ref{lem:GenConvexityViaDerivative} one obtains that $G(x_n) - H(x_n) \preceq_K s_n$, which implies that $(x_n, s_n)$ is a feasible point of problem \eqref{prob:PenalizedSubproblem_Decay}.
 Therefore

-Subtracting $h_0(x_n)$ from both sides of this inequality and applying the definition of subgradient one obtains that inequality \eqref{eq:PenaltyFunctionDecay} holds true.
-It remains to note that if $x_n$ is not a generalized critical point for $t_n$, then by definition the inequality in \eqref{eq:LinearizedPenaltyDecay} is strict, which implies that inequality \eqref{eq:PenaltyFunctionDecay} is strict as well. \end{proof}
+Subtracting $h_0(x_n)$ from both sides of this inequality and applying the definition of subgradient, one obtains that inequality \eqref{eq:PenaltyFunctionDecay} holds true.
+It remains to note that if $x_n$ is not a generalized $t_n$-critical point, then by definition the inequality in \eqref{eq:LinearizedPenaltyDecay} is strict, which implies that inequality \eqref{eq:PenaltyFunctionDecay} is also strict. \end{proof}

 \begin{remark} From the lemma above it follows that one can use the inequality